 In the game, players get clues, review data and make decisions to determine the cause of an outbreak.
 The game is designed to educate players about health tips, terms and definitions involved in epidemiology, and the causes and effects of disease outbreaks.

-Courtesy CDCIn the CDC's free game app, players earn points and move up in rank as they pursue the badge for "Disease Detective."
 The game app allows players to advance in rank as they earn points.
 Players begin as “trainees” and work their way up to the rank of “Disease Detective.”

 CDC officials said in the release they hope the game catches on to the point where players are posting their scores on Facebook and Twitter and challenging their friends to compete for higher scores.